DoyleMichaelJames/Doyle-read-me/README.md

 ### History

-My first tech job was Marketing, at a 20-year-old company with only 11 people, building a suite of on-premise healthcare and regulatory softwares, while migrating to cloud SaaS.
+My first tech job was Marketing, at a 20-year-old company of only 11 people, building a suite of on-premise healthcare and regulatory softwares, while migrating to cloud SaaS.
 The team taught me some hello-world JS, and why an adventurer would `roll 2d6 rather than 1d12` (for **long-term investments in reliable results**).

 I wrote a good joke about Jenkins. 🌱